erkutter/datelytics-support/README.md

 **4.1 Photo Processing**

-*   Your photos are transmitted to Google Gemini API (our AI service provider) for analysis.
+*   Your photos are transmitted to Claude AI (by Anthropic) (our AI service provider) for analysis.
-*   Photos are transmitted securely and are not permanently stored by Google beyond what is necessary for processing.
+*   Photos are transmitted securely and are not permanently stored by Claude AI beyond what is necessary for processing.
 *   Only the resulting text analysis is stored in our database, *not* your actual photos.

 **4.2 Local Storage**